-It is the duty of the Chief Executive to ensure that the Directors of the Strategic Business Units, employees and all new appointees are notified of and understand their responsibilities within the SFIs.
+It is the duty of the Chief Executive to ensure that the Directors, employees and all new appointees are notified of and understand their responsibilities within the SFIs.

 2.01 (e) Absence of Accountable Officer

 The Accountable Officer should ensure that they are generally available for consultation, and that in any temporary period of unavailability a senior officer is identified to act on their behalf.